jsabater/calabruix/content/posts/proxmox/pve/nfs/server/index.md

 ## Format the data disk

-We chose to use a ZFS volume (ZVOL) for the data disk when we chose `zfspool` as storage, which allows us to take advantage of features such as snapshots and compression.
-It will behave exactly like a physical disk: no filesystem or partition table until we create one.
-Inside the VM, the ZVOL will appear as a new physical disk (e.g., `/dev/sdc`), and it will be completely blank until we format it.

-We are not using ZFS as a filesystem inside the VM.
+As stated before, we are not using ZFS as a filesystem inside the VM.
 Instead, we are using [*](ZFS) to back a block device (our data disk) and, inside the VM, we will format it using [*](XFS).

-Furthermore, if you create a partition inside the VM, like most OS installers do, then resizing later will still involve partition math (e.g., using `sfdisk` to adjust size).
+Furthermore, if you create a partition inside the VM, like most OS installers do, then resizing later will still involve partition math (e.g., using `parted`, `fdisk`, or `sfdisk` to adjust size).
 If, instead, you use the whole device directly (i.e., format `/dev/sdc` without a partition table), then resizing becomes simpler.

 Therefore, inside the VM, all that is left is to format the data disk.
 As the `root` user, install the required packages: